DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 SOCIAL ENGINEERING ATTACKS

 - SOCIAL ENGINEERING ATTACKS target the most vulnerable part of ANY system - PEOPLE!
-- They involve psychological manipulation to make the TARGET reveal confidential information or perform some action
+- They involve psychological manipulation to make the target reveal confidential information or perform some action

 - PHISHING typically involves fraudulent emails that appear to come from a legitimate business (Amazon, bank, credit card company, etc) and contain links to a fraudulent website that seems legitimate.
 Users are told to login to the fraudulent website, providing their login credentials to the attacker.
     - SPEAR PHISHING is a more targeted form of phishing, ie: aimed at employees of a certain company